lalomartins/meteor-shower/README.md

 Shower only knows how to deploy from git or bzr.
 The workspace directory is expected to be a git repo or a bazaar working tree; we figure out which one by checking first for `.bzr` and then `.git`.
 You don't need to tell Shower the remote, ref, or branch in the yaml file; just set up the workspace so that `bzr up` or `git pull` will do the right thing.

-We support three different deployment setups: single-instance (what I guess most people use), dual-instance, and multi-instance.
-Dual and multi instance provide zero-downtime deployment, and allow you to have a “preview” version of the site with the latest code, that you can use for QA before making it live.
-Dual should be good enough for all but the largest teams; multi might be good for automatic deployment with large teams, permitting seamless deployment of a new “preview” version without bringing the current preview offline.
-(Shower doesn't care if you have 3, 4, or 23000 instances; it will deploy to the one with the oldest revision that isn't either the current live or preview.)
+We support two different deployment setups: single-instance (what I guess most people use) and dual-instance.
+Dual-instance provides zero-downtime deployment, and allows you to have a “preview” version of the site with the latest code, that you can use for QA before making it live.

 Single-instance: